jordanhalbrook/Scoring-Engine/README.md

 ## Project Goals:

 - [ ] R1.
-Scoreboard should perform a service check (on each service concurrently) per time period Services:[]
+Scoreboard should perform a service check (on each service concurrently) per time period<br/>
+        Services:[]
 - [ ] R2.
 Scoreboard should retain data on number of missed checks per service and form a total/total score.
 - [ ] R3.
 Scoreboard should have a web interface for viewing whether a service is up or down over a period of time.